Where are you located?

 *A student who wishes to register and has not received their TB test results but has had their TB test, may submit a copy of the TB Test receipt to register.
 The TB test results must then be submitted within 1 week or the registration will be cancelled and no refund will be given.

 What documents do I need to provide to register for Preschool?

 You will need to complete an Emergency form, a Liability form and an Immunization form which are available on our website under Preschool Registration.
-In addition, each adult in the Preschool Level 5 - Level 10 program must provide a copy of their child's official Immunization Record and a valid (less than 4 years old) TB test for the registered adult*.
+In addition, each adult in the Preschool Level 5 - Level 10 and STEAM programs must provide a copy of their child's official Immunization Record and a valid (less than 4 years old) TB test for the registered adult*.
 These documents are due when you register.

 *Please note, TB tests are not required for the child only for the Adult who is helping in the classroom.